-Silken tofu adds calcium and isoflavones; chickpeas add lots of fiber and very little fat—all of these combine to make you 5.2 days younger.
+Silken tofu adds calcium and isoflavones; chickpeas add lots of fiber and very little fat—all of these combine make a delicious Light but Hearty Hummus Sandwiche recipe that makes you 5.2 days younger.

 Preparation Time: 12 minutes

 1 can (15 or 16 ounces) chick peas (garbanzo beans), rinsed and drained